 The overarching factors that we believe contributed to the low reading achievement and implementation of this reading plan is teacher effectiveness/human capital and a lack of instructional guidance.
 Within this challenge there are multiple contributing factors, including human capital/teacher turn over, lack of instructional strategies support for teachers, a skills gap in standards-based and foundational teaching, and a lack of effective academic framework and curricular resources for Tier 1 literacy instruction.
+Additionally, previous literacy goals were not targeted toward specific foundational literacy outcomes based upon foundational literacy benchmarks by grade level.

-Due to high teacher teacher turn over, a previous lack of teacher support, and a lack of reading instruction knowledge, the school implemented a job-embedded instructional coaching model in SY 2018-2019.
-The model will continue to combat the gaps left by previous management.
+Due to high teacher teacher turn over, a previous lack of teacher support, and a lack of reading instruction knowledge, the school implemented a job-embedded instructional coaching model in SY 2017-2018.
+This coaching model will continue to combat the gaps left in by previous management.
 Through coaching, the school will work to implement the pacing guides and literacy academic framework to support productive literacy instruction.
+Additionally, the Instructional Coach coaches teachers on small group guided reading instruction and supports teachers as they analyze data during TBT meetings.

 Most specifically on the instructional side, after reviewing the data analysis, observing classrooms, and reviewing curricular resources, it was discovered that there was major gap in Tier 1 teacher-led intensive, systematic, explicit instruction of all foundational reading skills in grades K-3.
 Additionally, there are clear teacher gaps of foundational reading instruction knowledge.
-The school is working to incorporate the research based Five Components of Reading model, with a major emphasis on adding specific foundational reading elements including, but not limited to, phonological awareness (spoken word awareness, syllables, phonemes), phonemic awareness, alphabet letter and sound recognition, phonics/word study, print concepts, and sight words.
-With the emphasis on foundational readingskills, teachers will still need to include vocabulary, fluency, and comprehension skills to ensure students are being provided access to mastery of all reading components.
+The school is working to incorporate the research-based Five Components of Reading model, with a major emphasis on adding specific foundational reading elements including, but not limited to, phonological awareness (spoken word awareness, syllables, phonemes), phonemic awareness, alphabet letter and sound recognition, phonics/word study, print concepts, and sight words.
+Additionally, the school is working to implement guided reading to provide small group direct instruction differentiated toward student needs in the Five Components of Reading model.
+With the emphasis on foundational reading skills, teachers will still need to include vocabulary, fluency, and comprehension skills to ensure students are being provided access to mastery of all reading components.
+Students are also being grouped more strategically into ability groups based upon achievement data.

-Ingrades, 4-5 it is also clear that there was a lack of emphasis on the Ohio Learning Standards during SY 2017-2018, specifically on comprehension instruction in the classroom.
+Ingrades, 4-5 is it clear that there was a lack on emphasis on the Ohio Learning Standards during SY 2015-2016 and SY 2016-2017, and still in SY 2017-2018 specifically on comprehension instruction in the classroom.
 Because of the lack of foundational reading knowledge, students are entering the intermediate and middle grades with a reading gap.
 Without the foundational skills necessary to reading, students have not been able to master fluency, academic vocabulary, and reading comprehension.
 Teachers have been working tirelessly to help fill the gaps, but according to the NWEA data, are still missing an emphasis on grade-level mastery of comprehension skills.

 In all grades, there has been a lack of screening, tracking, and progress monitoring of foundational reading skills.
-The leadership and teachers are unaware of which students have mastered which skills, and therefor are having a difficult time using data to the students have mastered which skills are the students have made and the stud inform small group instruction.
-An emphasis on using standards-based data to drive instruction through research-based instructional strategies and utilizing data in small groups to differentiate and reteach will lead to improved mastery for students.
+The leadership and teachers are unaware of which students have mastered which skills, and therefore are having a difficult time using data to inform small group instruction.
+An emphasis on using standards-based data to drive instruction through research-based instructional strategies and utilizing data in small groups to reteach will lead to improved mastery for students.
+ELA short cycles and district benchmarks will be given regularly and teachers will use the data to inform their lessons as well as their re-teaching plans.
+Instructional Coaches will monitor short cycle and benchmark data is being used to inform instruction.